 This is the next big thing to consider with French toast.
 I don’t like it to be too eggy or if it’s too milky it doesn’t work either.
 I have found that a good ratio is 3 large eggs to one cup of milk.
 It’s the same ratio that works well with a sweet recipe.

 For this savoury French toast rendition, I have gone with one tablespoon of miso paste which gives it a very subtle flavour.
 In fact you hardly. know it’s there.
 I ground in some black pepper but left out the salt.
 If you felt you needed more, a little sprinkle of sea salt flakes on the finished dish would do the trick.

 I added very finely grated Parmesan (fresh of course) to the slices just before I added them to the pan of bubbling butter.
 It’s easier this way.
 I sprinkled it over the slice, quickly flipped it onto the pan surface and then sprinkled the top side with more cheese.
 If you were making sweet French toast, this is the time you add the vanilla or any other flavour component like orange zest.

 Time of the soak:

-I always fry Frnch toast in butter.
-I think this is obvious to everyone, and I have served these delicous savoury toasts slices with baby spinach leaves and a scatter of micro herb leaves which is lovely.
+I always fry French toast in butter.
+I think this is obvious to everyone, and I have served these delicious savoury toast slices with baby spinach leaves and a scattering of micro herb leaves which is lovely.
 A few slices of crispy bacon and a soft poached egg would not go amiss here either.